-Parents’ Stress can be over-whelming.
+Parental Stress can be over-whelming.
 It keeps changing its form as your baby progresses from childhood to teenage to adulthood.
-Before you can be free of the parents’ stress, you need to understand it at a deeper level than what generally learn from talking to other parents or reading books about parenting.
+Before you can be free of the stress of being a parent, you need to understand it at a deeper level than what we generally learn from talking to other parents or reading books about parenting.

-Parents’ Stress when a child is a Toddler
+Parental Stress when a Child is a Toddler

 You change diapers, prepare special baby food and give baths.
-Soon, you start to understand her needs simply from the sound of her cry.
-For example, you can distinguish her cry for food from the cry when she has too much gas or the cry when she’s wet.
-You carry her in your arms and walk and sing till she stops crying and falls sleep.
-Then, you gently lay her down in the crib to make sure her sleep isn’t disturbed because you know how easily she can wake up and start crying which means you’ll have to walk another half hour.
+Soon, you start to understand the baby’s needs simply from the sound of their cry.
+For example, you can distinguish their cry for food from the cry when they have too much gas or the cry when they’re wet.
+You carry them in your arms and walk and sing till they stop crying and fall sleep.
+Then, you gently lay them down in the crib to make sure their sleep isn’t disturbed because you know how easily they can wake up and start crying which means you’ll have to walk another half hour.

 At work, you proudly talk to your colleagues about your wonderful child.
-You can’t wait to get home and start playing with her.
+You can’t wait to get home and start playing with your baby.
 It brings you and your child such sheer joy.
-You don’t mind crawling on your knees, sitting in awkward positions in her doll house and drinking lots and lots of imaginary tea.
-When she gets sick, you feel all of her pains: your chest hurts when she coughs and your heart bleeds if she gets a cut.
+You don’t mind crawling on your knees, sitting in awkward positions in their playhouse and drinking lots and lots of imaginary tea.
+When they get sick, you feel all of their pains: your chest hurts when they coughs and your heart bleeds if they get a cut.

 Teacher, Parent and Friend – All in One

-You play with her as well as teach her things she needs to learn, such as brushing her teeth, brushing her hair and taking a bath.
-Naturally, you help her learn to walk and talk.
-You teach her how to play in the park.
-At bedtime, you read stories to your child and rub her back until she falls asleep.
+You play with them as well as teach them things they needs to learn, such as brushing their teeth, brushing their hair and taking a bath.
+Naturally, you help them learn to walk and talk.
+You teach them how to play in the park.
+At bedtime, you read stories to your child and rub their back until they fall asleep.

-You want her to have a lot of fun as well as learn everything that other kids are learning.
-Therefore, you celebrate her birthday in the best possible way you can.
-You also take her to other kids birthday parties to have fun as well as acquire socializing skills.
+You want them to have a lot of fun as well as learn everything that other kids are learning.
+Therefore, you celebrate their birthday in the best possible way you can.
+You also take them to the birthday parties of other kids so they can have fun as well as acquire social skills.

 You also feel an intense desire to protect your fragile and innocent baby from any danger.
-“Nothing bad should EVER to happen to her.”
+“Nothing bad should EVER happen to them.”
 Even the idea of any possible harm to your baby keeps you awake at night.
 Deep in your heart you know you wouldn’t think twice to sacrifice your life in order to save the life of your child.
-All these thoughts put you on an endless path of parents’ stress in the form of worrying.
+All these thoughts put you on an endless path of parental stress in the form of worrying.

 You and your baby get bonded together.
-Then one day, you take her to Day Care.
-You feel the agonizing pain of guilt as you leave her behind as she cries miserably.
-And this happens every day until she slowly mellows out.
-Then, one day you have to leave her with a baby sitter.
-You re-experience the intense pain of guilt when she grabs you and begs you not to leave or take her with you.
+Then one day, you take them to Day Care.
+You feel the agonizing pain of guilt as you leave them behind as they cry miserably and this happens every day until they slowly mellow out.
+Then, one day you have to leave them with a baby sitter.
+You re-experience the intense pain of guilt when they grabs you and beg you not to leave.

 Then comes schooling., which gives you a lot of joy but also adds to your stress.
-Whenever you could, you volunteer in her classroom as well as school activities.
-You help her do her homework, get ready in the morning, drive her to school and pick her back up after school.
-In addition, you get her involved in all sorts of after-school and weekend activities such as gymnastics, dance, baseball, basketball, soccer, etc.
+Whenever you can, you volunteer in their classroom as well as school activities.
+You help them with homework, get ready in the morning, drive them to school and pick them back up after school.
+In addition, you get them involved in all sorts of after-school and weekend activities such as gymnastics, dance, baseball, basketball, soccer, etc.

 Episodic Sadness Begins

-You make friends with the parents of her friends.
-Now you happily entertain not only your own kid, but also her friends and their families.
-Then one day, she asks to sleep over at her best friend’s home, which you permit.
-But when you get home after dropping her off and realize your home is so quiet without your baby, a shiver of emptiness runs through your body.
-You miss your baby, but manage to sleep through the night.
+You make friends with the parents of their friends.
+Now you happily entertain not only your own kid, but also their friends and families.
+Then one day, they ask to sleep over at their best friend’s home, which you permit, but when you get home after dropping them off and realize your home is so quiet without your child, a shiver of emptiness runs through your body.
+You miss your child, but manage to sleep through the night.
 This is the beginning of episodic sadness which adds to a parents’ stress.

-Instillation Of Concepts Into The Growing Acquired Self Of Your Baby
+Instillation Of Concepts into the Growing Acquired Self of Your Child

-As your child grows older, she starts to learn all sorts of concepts, good and bad, mostly from her friends.
-You see her needs changing.
-You continue to provide her with guidance.
-At times, her innocent questions shake up your concepts and beliefs, but you manage to come up with answers that satisfy her curiosity.
+As your child grows older, they start to learn all sorts of concepts, good and bad, mostly from their friends.
+You see their needs changing.
+You continue to provide them with guidance.
+At times, their innocent questions shake up your concepts and beliefs, but you manage to come up with answers that satisfy their curiosity.

-Sometimes, she wants things her way and will not listen to you.
-Then, you are left with no option but to discipline her.
-Inside, you don’t like to punish your own precious little child, but you have to do it for her own sake, so she grows up to be a better person.
+Sometimes, they want things their way and will not listen to you.
+Then, you are left with no option but to discipline them.
+Inside, you don’t like to punish your own precious little child, but you have to do it for their own sake, so they grow up to be a better person.

 Most of the time, your child provides you with a lot of love.
-She makes you feel like the king of the hill.
+They make you feel like the king of the hill.
 You feel proud to raise such a happy child.
-Also, you are proud of her achievements.
+Also, you are proud of their achievements.
 You are there to provide support, guidance and comfort.
 You feel so much “in demand” which boosts your ego.

 As a parent, your stress gets in high gear as your child becomes a teenager.
 Slowly, your castle of happiness starts to crumble.
-Your loving child, who was so attached to you, doesn’t want to have anything to do with you any more!
-No more playing together, or going to park or mall together.
-She doesn’t like to watch movies with you any more.
-In addition, she doesn’t even want your help with homework.
-Now, she wants to do everything with her friends and you are not welcome.
+Your loving child, who was so attached to you, doesn’t want to have anything to do with you anymore!
+No more playing together or going to park or mall together.
+They don’t like to watch movies with you an more.
+In addition, they don’t even want your help with homework.
+Now, they want to do everything with their friends and you are not welcome.

-She doesn’t even want to talk to you much.
-Each time you try to have a conversation, she ends it with one or two sentences such as “I’m not a child any more.”
-She sits with you in the car, but prefers to listen to her music or text her friends.
+They don’t even want to talk to you much.
+Each time you try to have a conversation, it ends with one or two sentences such as “I’m not a child anymore.”
+They sit with you in the car, but prefer to listen to their own music or text their friends.
 You feel like a cab driver.
-Sometimes, she may even make insulting remarks to you.
-“I know everything what I’m doing and don’t need your lecture.”
-She may even judge you to be outdated, because you don’t know anything about what’s going on in the world.
-Your loving child, who constantly gave you hugs and kisses, now runs away if you try to hug or kiss her.
+Sometimes, they may even make insulting remarks to you.
+“I know what I’m doing and don’t need your lecture.”
+They may even judge you to be outdated, because you don’t know anything about what’s going on in the world.
+Your loving child, who constantly gave you hugs and kisses, now runs away if you try to hug or kiss them.

 What happened to my loving child?
 You feel so bruised.
 Your heart aches.

 Your teenager may be doing fine, but you are not.
-She may have good grades, a lot of friends, and no trouble with the teachers or police.
+She may have good grades, a lot of friends, and no trouble with teachers or police.
 She is a good teenager.
 So why are you stressed out?
-There is no satisfactory answer to your paretn’s stress.
+There is no satisfactory answer to your parental stress.

 At the same time, you worry a lot about your teenager’s career.
 You realize that one has to have a college degree, preferably from a reputable university, in order to get a good job.
 At the same time, you see how competitive it is to get into good universities.
 You feel like you are in a race, which builds up intense pressure inside you.
 In addition, even if your teenager gets into a good university, it is very expensive.
 Thinking about the finances can be overwhelming and can rob you of a good night of sleep.